Learn how to enroll in our schools and programs by clicking on them below.

 1. Go online from home

 - Click here to start the online enrollment process.
+The registration system cannot be accessed using a cell phone.
 If you have limited Internet access or need other assistance, staff at the District Services Center will be able to help you.

-- To complete your enrollment, you will need to bring the three required documents to the District Services Center prior to Thursday, February 28 (see list below highlighted in red).
+- To complete your enrollment, you will need to bring the three required documents to the District Services Center prior to Thursday, February 28 (see list below).

 2. Come to the District Services Center

 Staff will assist you in completing the enrollment forms.
 Please bring the following three required documents with you: